Candidates

 All candidates and elected officials are required to file a Statement of Disclosure

-of Interest with the Tennessee Ethics Commission.
+of Interests with the Tennessee Ethics Commission.
 The deadlines to file are:

 January 31st of each year |